 - Volunteers may monitor more frequently if desired or needed to meet monitoring objectives.

 Water is an essential natural resource that all people, animals, and plants need to live.
-Volunteer monitoring helps measure the condition of water quality in lakes and streams so we can manage our resources.

 - Gain an in depth understanding of why water quality is important.

 - Hands on experience recording water quality data to monitor conditions